Typhoon Saola (2023): Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Saola (Goring) in each province.
+The white line represents the best track.

 Upon Saola's (known locally as Super Typhoon Goring) designation as a tropical storm on August 24, PAGASA has issued Tropical Cyclone Wind Signal No. 1 for the northeastern part of Cagayan.
 After the storm reached typhoon status on the morning of August 25, the agency raised Signal No. 2 for parts of northern Luzon and Signal No. 3 in the eastern portions of Isabela as Saola made its closest approach to mainland Luzon which was then removed as Saola made a counter-clockwise loop across the Philippine Sea.
 Telecommunications company Globe Telecom prepared emergency supplies and personnel in areas that may be affected by the storm.
 Classes were suspended on August 29, the first day of the school year, in areas that had been impacted by typhoons.
 As a preventative measure for Saola's impacts, the Philippine Coast Guard (PCG) ordered the temporary suspension of all sea traffic for all types of vessels.
 About 25,000 people evacuated.
 After the storm reached super typhoon status on the morning of August 29, the agency raised Signal No. 5, its highest warning signal—under the risk of violent, life-threatening winds—for the Babuyan Islands for the second time this year after Super Typhoon Doksuri.
 Local flights were suspended early the next day as the storm wreaked havoc on Northern Luzon.
 Flooding in four Cagayan towns forced the evacuation of 388 individuals, and floods rose in two other towns.
 By August 30, most TCWS signals were lowered by the PAGASA as the storm left the Philippine Area of Responsibility.